 You can follow the latest updates by visiting NaijaHomeBased regularly.
 Through that, we will keep you posted once there’s any news.
 You can also follow us on Facebook, since we always share important updates there.

 To successfully complete your online application into the Nigerian Navy, you must meet up with the following general requirements:

 - Applicants must never provide false information or tender fake certificates.
 Falsification of any information or certificates will lead to disqualification and subsequent prosecution of guilty applicants.

-- You need to have graduated with a minimum of Second Class Upper Division if you’re a degree holder or Upper Credit if you are a HND (Higher National Diploma) holder.
+- You need to have graduated with a minimum of Second Class Upper Division if you’re a degree holder or Upper Credit if you are an HND (Higher National Diploma) holder.

-- Having good knowledge on computer operations (computer literacy) is not a criteria; however, it will be an added advantage.
+- Having good knowledge of computer operations (computer literacy) is not a requirement; however, it will be an added advantage.

 - Applicants must possess certificates of full registration with professional bodies as relevant their professions or field of study.

 - If you studied abroad, make sure your foreign certificate is authenticated by the Federal ministry of education.

 - Married men or women are not permitted to apply for the Direct Short Service Commissions program of the Nigerian Navy.